-In this unit, you will develop a range of skills required to give a successful performance.
-You will learn how to practise effectively, developing your technique and skills on your chosen instrument/voice.
-You will also learn how to rehearse effectively and to improve your performance through self-reflection and acting on feedback from others.
-Finally, you will present the results of your rehearsals as a performance.
+Over Term 1 of Year 10, students will participate in a range of practical workshops that introduce you to a range of music styles and genres.
+You will be provided with opportunities to explore different instruments and ways of composing and performing music.
+In this unit, they will develop a range of skills required to give a successful performance.
+They will learn how to practise effectively, developing their technique and skills on chosen instrument/voice.
+They will also learn how to rehearse effectively and to improve their performance through self-reflection and acting on feedback from others.
+Finally, they will present the results of their rehearsals as a performance.